ibm-cloud-docs/discovery-data/known-issues.md

 -   When you install on {{site.data.keyword.icp4dfull_notm}} 3.5, you might encounter the following issue:

-    -   **Error**: If you try to provision the Discovery service on a cluster where Planning Analytics is running, some of the Discovery pods don't start and installation fails.
+    -   **Error**: If you try to provision the {{site.data.keyword.discoveryshort}} service on a cluster where Planning Analytics is running, some of the {{site.data.keyword.discoveryshort}} pods don't start and installation fails.
 The logs for the pod show messages such as, `java.lang.NumberFormatException: For input string`.
-    -   **Cause**: An environment variable named `COUCHDB_PORT` is added to the Kubernetes cluster by the couchdb service that is installed with Planning Analytics.
-Discovery does not use couchdb, and therefore does not specify a value for this environment variable.
+    -   **Cause**: An environment variable named `COUCHDB_PORT` is added to the Kubernetes cluster by the couchdb service that is installed with Planning Analytics. {{site.data.keyword.discoveryshort}} does not use couchdb, and therefore does not specify a value for this environment variable.
 However, some pods attempt to parse the variable, which results in the error.
     -   **Solution**: [Install patch cpd-watson-discovery-2.2.1-patch-1](https://www.ibm.com/docs/en/cloud-paks/cp-data/3.5.0?topic=iwd-installing-watson-discovery#svc-install__patches-section){: external}, which fixes this issue.

 Also, see the issues in all previous releases.